P0505 HONDA - Idle Air Control Valve

 P0505 HONDA Possible Causes

 - Faulty Idle Air Control Valve (IACV) valve

 - IAC valve harness is open or shorted

 How is the P0505 HONDA code repair?Start by checking the "Possible Causes" listed above.
 Visually inspect the related wiring harness and connectors.
 Check for damaged components and look for broken, bent, pushed out, or corroded connector's pins.

 2003 Honda Odyssey

 Honda Factory Service Bulletin OBDII Code P0505

-Labor: 1.0The cost of diagnosing the P0505 HONDA code is 1.0 hour of labor.
+Labor: 1.0The cost to diagnose the P0505 HONDA code is 1.0 hour of labor.
 The auto repair labor rates vary widely across the country, and even within the same city.
 Most auto repairs shops charge between $75 and $150 per hour.

-When is the P0505 HONDA code detected?The P0505 code is set when the IACV-AAC valve does not operate properly.
+When is the code detected?The P0505 code is set when the IACV-AAC valve does not operate properly.

 - Engine Light ON (or Service Engine Soon Warning Light)